 Prince's Trust visits only involve those students that are enrolled onto the Prince's Trust course through the options process.
-Prince's Trust visits are local one day visits within one hour in travel time of the visit destination.
+Prince's Trust visits are local one day visits within the immediate local area of Clare.
 Any visit that is of a further distance or has a specific risk should complete all aspects for Category 2 - Day visit procedures.